mendesguii/PowerbiSourceControl/README.md

  - [.NET Runtime  6.0](https://dotnet.microsoft.com/pt-br/download/dotnet/thank-you/runtime-6.0.16-windows-x64-installer)

 ## Usage
-Drop the .pbix file on the Generate.bat.
+Extract .tmd (currently on preview) and .json (legacy): Drop the .pbix file into $scripts/ExtractDataFromPBI.bat.
+Compile into a .pbit (in order to have the data model): Drop the folder into $scripts/CompilePBIT.bat